RainbowTabitha/PartyPlanner64/README.md

 ## Getting Started

 PartyPlanner64 is web-based, so no installation required to try it out.
-A [running copy](http://partyplanner64.github.io/PartyPlanner64) is hosted for this repository.
-Chrome and Firefox are the two supported browsers.
+A [running copy](http://partyplanner64.github.io/PartyPlanner64) is hosted from this repository.
+Chrome and Firefox are the main two supported browsers.

+The main instructions are on the [Creating a Board](https://github.com/PartyPlanner64/PartyPlanner64/wiki/Creating-a-Board) page.
+It is highly recommended you read this before trying to create a board, or at least take note of the help graphics which highlight some of the common mistakes.

-The [wiki](https://github.com/PartyPlanner64/PartyPlanner64/wiki) has been populated with information about how to use the editor, as well as technical documentation on the game itself.
+The [wiki](https://github.com/PartyPlanner64/PartyPlanner64/wiki) has been populated with additional information about the editor, as well as technical documentation on the game itself.

 ## Limitations